dawnlh/awesome-low-light-image-enhancement/README.md

 # Resources for Low Light Image Enhancement
-**This is a list of resources for low light image enhancement, including datasets, algorithms/codes/papers, metrics, blogs and so on.**
+**This is a resource list for low light image enhancement, including datasets, algorithms/codes/papers, metrics, blogs and so on.**

 **Maintained by:** [Zhihong Zhang](mailto:z_zhi_hong.com)